largehadroncollider/lhcSiteSource/content/defconguide.md

 ### Discord

 A lot of villages, etc., use Discord channels.
+LHC has a discord but no one uses it.

 ### Telegram